 The American with Disabilities Act, as amended and Section 504 of the Rehabilitation Act of 1973 prohibit discrimination based on ability.
-Dominican University strives to create an environment that is accessible to its entire community and does not discriminate against individuals based on a
+Dominican University strives to create an environment that is accessible to its entire community and does not discriminate against individuals on the basis of physical or mental disability.
+Accessibility is not limited to physical spaces but includes the following basic rights: